TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 * For TSconfig code use a directory called TSconfig/, possibly with subdirectories named Page/ for page TSconfig and User/ for user TSconfig.
-* For TypoScript template code, use a directory named TypoScript/.
+* For `TypoScript`:pn: template code, use a directory named TypoScript/.

 However, we understand that filtering by extension could make sense in